odoo/documentation/accounting/receivables/customer_payments/credit_cards.rst

 ===============================================
-How to handle credit card payments on invoices?
+How to accept credit card payments on invoices?
 ===============================================

 There are two ways to handle payments received by credit cards.
 Odoo